Billy Teare

+Life

-He resurrected his stand up act in the late 70's in talent shows in Belfast.
-Winning several, and then performing in clubs on either side of the divide and military camps throughout Northern Ireland as well as the odd gig in Scotland and England until 1990.
+From his teens, Teare began a career on the Belfast stand up comedy circuit, and entered a number of talent shows, winning several, and performing throughout Northern Ireland, as well as gigs in Scotland and England, into the 1990s.

-With a friend he opened Belfast's first mystical, new age shop and did Tarot readings.
-Traditional storytelling was pulling him in that direction.

-He worked several Christmas seasons as a magic trick demonstrator for Marvyn's Magic.
-And also worked as a magical market trader and Tarot card reader at Ballycastle Lamas fair.

 In the past thirty years, he has told stories in hundreds of early years settings, schools, libraries, community groups, council and cultural venues, as well as being a featured artist at many of the major folk and storytelling festivals around the world, including the far reaches of the Yukon.
 He incorporates songs, music, magic, juggling and other theatrical skills, to enliven a multi cultural feast of original, modern and traditional tales, monologues, rhymes, chants and audience participation.

-Unique in using the critical thinking and recall inherent in stories, his treatment of narrative has proved highly successful for students and teachers alike.

-In the past Teare has worked collaboratively with various other artists and groups, including BBC Northern Ireland and the Verbal Arts Centre, Derry.
+Teare has worked collaboratively with various other artists and groups, including BBC Northern Ireland and the Verbal Arts Centre, Derry.